Best daily deals

 A cardioid pickup pattern can record sound from the front and sides of the unit.

-The Shure SM7B is a dynamic mic with a cardioid polar pattern, which means that it’s sturdy and less sensitive off-axis sounds.
+The Shure SM7B is a dynamic mic with a cardioid polar pattern, meaning it’s sturdy and less sensitive to off-axis sounds.
 This microphone isn’t for the generalist: you only get the one pickup pattern.
 Its specialization makes it an excellent pick for podcasters, announcers, and singers because sounds directly in front of the microphone are clearly registered, while off-axis noise is ignored.
 Another perk of this heart-shaped polar pattern is its forgiving nature.
-Users need not be precise about placement, so you can focus more on the musician’s performance than logistics.
+Users need not be precise about placement so that you can focus more on the musician’s performance than logistics.

 What do the different frequency responses mean?